Campus Improvement Plan

 Lever 3: Positive School Culture

-Strategy 4: Cornerstone offers unique 1st Day Activities that include problem-solving, team building activities that promote communication, collaboration, and leadership.
+Strategy 4: Cornerstone offers unique 1st Day Activities that include problem-solving, team-building activities that promote communication, collaboration, and leadership.

-Strategy's Expected Result/Impact: emphasis on SBISD core values and core characteristics; helps build school community
+Strategy's Expected Result/Impact: Emphasis on SBISD core values and core characteristics; helps build school community

 ESF Levers: